hypo69/hypo/docs/gemini/set 0/en/explainer/src/logger/__init__.md

 The diagram shows the core imports.

 - `logger/__init__.py` imports `logger` from `./logger` (relative import).
 This implies the `logger` module likely contains logging functions or classes.
 - `logger/__init__.py` imports various exception classes (`ExecuteLocatorException`, etc.) from `./exceptions`.
 This suggests these exceptions handle specific errors relevant to the logging or related functionalities.
-This illustrates a clear dependency relationship between the `logger` and `exceptions` packages.
+This illuStartes a clear dependency relationship between the `logger` and `exceptions` packages.

 ## <explanation>